-Who goes to programs for troubled teens?
+Who goes to programs for struggling teens?

-Programs for troubled teens tend to focus on mental health and behavioral issues.
+Programs for struggling teens tend to focus on mental health and behavioral issues.
 The age a program accepts can vary from young middle school age to young adult.
 Some programs tend to focus on teens that are grappling with less severe, more common diagnoses; while others accept more severe ones.
-One troubled youth program may be extremely specific in what diagnoses they treat, while another may treat a much wider range.
+One struggling youth program may be extremely specific in what diagnoses they treat, while another may treat a much wider range.

 - Adoption issues

 - Defiant behavior

 - Learning disorders (ADHD, dyslexia, nonverbal learning disorder)

 Why send your teen to a program for struggling teens?

 If you’re in the process of finding help for struggling teens and your teen is struggling on a daily basis, you’ve probably tried everything available in traditional therapy.
 Troubled youth programs are a step further than traditional therapy.
 They combine traditional with nontraditional to form a more intensive, elaborate, and specialized intervention for your child.
 Some beneficial aspects of a superior struggling teen program include: